gh-drourke/git_bump/README.md

 The file GIT_MSG is maintained by the user and contains the content to be written to the next "git commit".

-Note: This file should be emptied after git commit to prepare for next commit.
+This file should be emptied after git commit to prepare for next commit.

+This file receives a marker at the end to indicate what part appears in the git log.

+All content above this line should be deleted before the next branch commit.

 # Tagging